SSWConsulting/SSW.Rules.Content/rules/rest-api-design/rule.md

 ### 3. Idempotent requests

-Design `GET`, `PUT` and `DELETE` operations as idempotent, where repeating an action yields the same result as performing it once.
+Design requests as idempotent operations, where repeating an action yields the same result as performing it once.
 This avoids unintended actions from repeated requests.

+Typically, `GET`, `PUT` and `DELETE` are idempotent by default, but special handling needs to be added to make `POST` requests idempotent.

 ::: greybox
 If a `DELETE` request removes a record, re-sending it should not throw errors if the record is already deleted.